 5-Day Hub & Spoke Inn Tour

 With its perpetually sunny skies, tens of thousands of acres of parkland and stunning vistas of the Flatirons and Rocky Mountains, Boulder is arguably one of Mother Nature’s favorite playgrounds.
-We explore the best of this bike-friendly town, from the Boulder Creek Path to the National Center for Atmospheric Research, and from peripheral pastures to the vibrant Pearl Street Mall.
+We explore the best of this bike-friendly town, from the Boulder Creek Path and peripheral pastures to the vibrant Pearl Street Mall.
 We stay all week at the Colorado Chautauqua National Historic Landmark so you only have to unpack once.
 Let our guide Michelle show you some of the best her town of Boulder has to offer!

 A mix of rolling hills and short climbs on bike paths and rural roads.
 Moderate cycling level, made more leisurely with an e-bike or shuttling.

 4 nights lodging, 4 breakfasts, 3 picnic and sack lunches, 4 dinners, snacks, van support, detailed cue sheets, maps & GPS files, and trained guides.

 $195 for Specialized women-specific road or hybrid bicycle. $295 for an electric-assist e-bike.

 We stay at cottages for the entire tour: Colorado Chautauqua National Historic Landmark